hoverbird/Storying/README.markdown

 Storying
 =============

-This is a hack, which can only be defended by pointing out that I am myself a bigger hack than this is (to paraphrase _why).

 Storying is a lil' app for generating tons of pretty dubious fiction by combining a bunch of small "story elements" into frameworks that glom them together ("templates").
 The goal in this version is to make it stupid simple to throw a bunch of ideas into the system, and then have them recombined and returned to you in unexpected ways.
+It was developed with Christi Ginger and Robin Sloan as an experiment, but it is definitely done now- this approach is no way to find the balance between the unexpected and the coherent.
+But it is fun to play with, a bit like a souped up Madlibs.

 Up and Running
 -------------